This Peter Rabbit inspired Easter table will be sure to wow your guests this Easter!

 The glass Easter jars with bunny ears that I made go perfectly with it.

 Using the actual Peter Rabbit books was an easy element to add to the decor.
+I bought this box set when my son was just a baby.
+It makes such a beautiful keepsake!

 And stuffed a bunch of fresh hydrangeas in these little bunny baskets.